okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

 ## Activate the password import hook on your Okta org

-The password import inline hook must be set up and activated within your Okta Admin Console.
+The password import inline hook must be set up and activated within your Admin Console.

 To set up and activate the password import inline hook: